 Contracts and agreements are nothing to gloss over when it comes to translation.
 Pay close attention to the terms that your client or agency will set.

-In the beginning you’ll encounter agencies with payments terms of anywhere from 45 to 60 days.
+Some agencies have payments terms of anywhere from 45 to 60 days.

-As you land more clients, you’ll have more independence and can set your own terms.
+As you grow your network and land translation clients, you’ll have more control over your rates and payment terms.
 I’ve learned to do this with copywriting (#3 on the list).